dutchLuck/ping3/README.md

 # ping3
-Send multiple Internet Protocol version 4 (IPv4) ICMP Echo requests or multiple IPv4 ICMP Time Stamp requests to a remote network device and display round trip time information if echo replies are received back.
+Send multiple Internet Protocol version 4 (IPv4) ICMP Echo requests or multiple IPv4 ICMP Time Stamp requests or multiple IPv4 ICMP Address Mask requests to a remote network device and display round trip time information if the corresponding ICMP replies are received back.

 This utility program is named "ping3" because it has the ability to ping a remote network device with three types of ICMP requests